JJK96/kakoune-repl-bridge/README.md

 # Dependencies

 It depends on the repl shell for the programming languages of choice.
-In addition it uses the python libraries defined in `requirements.txt`.
+In addition it uses the python libraries defined in [requirements.txt](./requirements.txt).

 # Install